 ACTS - The Story of how ACTS began

 In 2001, a group of homeschooling families began praying and talking about forming a classical Christian tutorial service in the Annapolis area.
 These families had two desires: first, to classically educate their own children, and second, to come alongside other homeschooling families who were also interested in the Classical model.
 ACTS opened its doors in the Fall of 2002 with students in grades 3-8.
-Since then, ACTS has continued to grow with students in grades 2-10 as well as a K/1 class that was added in 2014.
-During the fall of 2016, the ACTS Board re-structured the upper level classes to offer an à la carte selection of high school courses.
-These classes will begin meeting in September 2017.
+Since then, ACTS has continued to grow with students in Kindergarten through High School.

 ACTS employs tutors in each subject area – English Composition and Grammar, Science, History, and Latin.
 In the upper levels, Logic and Speech are also taught.
 The tutors are the backbone of ACTS and provide the students and families with years of experience in their subject area.
 Some tutors are homeschooling mothers, others come from the area.
 Both have a passion for their subject and a love for their students.